-Currently, there are approximately 2,100 people on the CAP/DA Waiver waitlist and 15,000 people on the Innovations Waiver Registry of Unmet Needs (waitlist).
+Currently, there are approximately 843 people on the CAP/DA Waiver statewide waitlist, 42 people on the Alzheimer's and Related Disorders reserve CAP/DA slots and 15,000 people on the Innovations Waiver Registry of Unmet Needs (waitlist).
 The TBI waiver does not have a waitlist, and although the CAP/C waiver does not have a waitlist, the maximum participant count of 4,000 is reaching its limit.
-The state intends to expand the maximum participant count in the CAP/C Waiver to 5,000 to be effective in 2022; legislative approval is not required.
+The state intends to expand the maximum participant count in the CAP/C Waiver to 5,000 to be effective in renewal waiver; legislative approval is not required.
 The goal of this effort is to add a total of 2,114 more participants to these programs to increase access to 1915(c) services.
 This initiative is contingent on approval from the North Carolina state legislature.
 Should NC Medicaid receive legislative approval, expanded waiver slots and anticipated waitlist reductions will be sustained after the enhanced FMAP period ends.
 In sum DHHS intends to work with the legislature to make these increases in waiver slots permanent and correspondingly continue to fund services for the added population.